top of page

 El Getsu Endō | "Brilliant Moon, Way of the Circle"

-The Heart Revival Center for Yoga
+The Heart Revival Center for Belonging

 *March through December we look to the Buddhist Ox-Herding images and their corresponding verses as an artistic illustration of the student on the path.
 While we will look at them 1 through 10, it's important to note that they are not linear nor hierarchical.
 They are helpers in our active practice of listening to the heart.
 We can gaze upon an image or hear the poetic lines and compare them to our lived experiences, with the intention to expand from a narrow mind to a limitless beginner's mind.
 In the spirit of for now, we can practice taking up what helps and letting go of what does not.
 We can practice listening to each other, holding space as a living, breathing dynamic, instead of fueling beliefs and patterns that divide, compare and diminish.
 My intention for our community is to create the ecology (container, context and content) for inner seeing and empowerment to come alive and ultimately bridge the gap between spiritual practice and daily life. www.theheartrevival.com/news